Thrasherop/data_strucutres_tutorial/binary_search_trees.md

 ## What is recursion

 A binary search tree is an incredibly genius data structure.
-Before I explain a binary search tree, however, you need to understand recursion, as recursion is how a binary search tree works.
+Before I explain binary search trees, however, you need to understand recursion, as recursion is essential how a binary search tree works.
 Simply put, recursion is when a function calls itself.
 Unfortunately, recursion is a long and difficult topic, and it is very hard to understand over text.
 Luckily, `Web Dev Simplified` has a great and quick tutorial to teach recursion.
 You can find it [here](https://youtu.be/6oDQaB2one8).